swc-bb/2018-02-22-Potsdam-Berlin/index.md

   <li>Accessible restrooms are available.</li>
 </ul>
 <p>
-  Materials will be provided in advance of the workshop and large-print handouts are available if needed by notifying the organizers in advance.
+  	Materials will be made available during the workshop and handouts are available
+	if needed by notifying the organizers in advance.
 	If we can help making learning easier for you (e.g. sign-language interpreters, lactation facilities) please get in touch (using contact details below) and we will attempt to provide them.
 </p>

 {% comment %}